 Always ask for permission before taking a picture of someone.

-ANGKOR VISITOR CODE OF CONDUCT, by APSARA National Authority
+ANGKOR VISITOR CODE OF CONDUCT, by APSARA the National Authority

 Dress Code: Revealing clothes such as shorts and skirts above the knees and showing bare shoulders is prohibited in sacred places.
 Respectful dress should be strongly encouraged in Angkor

 Monuments: Touching carvings, sitting on fragile structures, leaning on temple structures, moving or taking archaeological artifacts and graffiti are strictly prohibited.
-Backpack, umbrellas with sharp tips, tripods and high heels are discouraged from being brought it worn inside the temples.
+Backpacks, umbrellas with sharp tips, tripods and high heels are discouraged from being brought into, or worn inside the temples.

 Sacred Sites: As Angkor is a sacred site, loud conversation and noise and other inappropriate behaviour in Cambodian culture is considered to be offensive and may disturb other visitors.
 Please keep calm and respectful.

-Restricted Areas: For your own safety and for the conservation of Angkor, please comply with all signs on the site and mindful of your steps at all times.
+Restricted Areas: For your own safety and for the conservation of Angkor, please comply with all signs on the site and be mindful of where you step at all times.
 Do not climb on loose stones.

 Smoking and Littering: As a member of the World Health Organization, Angkor has been smoke free since 2012.
 Smoking cigarettes disturbs others and can start bush fires.
 To protect the environment please do not smoke and litter.

-Candy and money to children: Buying items, giving candy or money to children encourages them not to attend school but beg.
+Candy and money to children: Buying items, giving candy or money to children encourages them not to attend school and to beg instead .
 If you wish to help children, please consider donating to a recognized charity.

 Monks: Monks are revered and respected.
 If you want to take pictures, please ask for permission first.
 Women should not touch nor stand or sit too close to monks.